-The requirements for a Ph.D. in the Department of Physics and Astronomy are (a) successful completion of the following core courses in the department, or completion of their equivalents elsewhere as an undergraduate or graduate student: PHYS 701, 711, 721, 741, and two of the four courses PHYS 712, PHYS 722, ASTR 701, and ASTR 704 (or an approved subsitute); (b) passing the Ph.D. written examination based on core graduate courses in physics as listed in a), c) gaining experimental experience either through master's or doctoral research, or (if student's research is theoretical) by performing an experimental project deemed adequate by the director of graduate studies, d) taking a course outside his or her field of specialization from a list approved by the director of graduate studies and e) passing at least three other advanced graduate-level courses appropriate to his or her field of specialization.
-A Ph.D. candidate must also take a preliminary doctoral oral examination within the first three years of graduate study in physics at UNC–Chapel Hill.
+The requirements for a Ph.D. in the Department of Physics and Astronomy are (a) successful completion of the following core courses in the department, or completion of their equivalents elsewhere as an undergraduate or graduate student: PHYS 701, 711, 721, 741, and two of the four courses PHYS 712, PHYS 722, ASTR 701, and ASTR 704 (or an approved subsitute); (b) passing the Ph.D. written examination based on core graduate courses in physics as listed in (a), (c) gaining experimental experience either through master's or doctoral research, or (if student's research is theoretical) by performing an experimental project deemed adequate by the director of graduate studies, (d) passing at least three other advanced graduate-level courses that have been approved by the director of graduate studies.
+A Ph.D. candidate is also expected to take a preliminary doctoral oral examination within the first three years of graduate study in physics at UNCChapel Hill.
 The oral examination is concerned mainly with the student's dissertation research project.
-A minor is not required, but may be elected, in which case requirement c) above is replaced by the requirement that the student pass at least five graduate-level courses selected from no more than two departments, with no fewer than two courses in either department.
+A minor is not required, but may be elected, in which case requirement (c) above is replaced by the requirement that the student pass at least five graduate-level courses selected from no more than two departments, with no fewer than two courses in either department.
 The minor program must be approved in advance by the minor department.
 Teaching experience, as part of professional training, is required of all doctoral candidates.
 This experience can be gained through laboratory or lecture instruction as a teaching assistant, either for two semesters or until teaching competence is acquired.

 Astronomy and Astrophysics.
-Research includes the formation, structure, and evolution of stars, our Milky Way galaxy, other galaxies, gamma ray bursters and cosmology.
-Theory involves numerical relativity and sources of gravitational radiation, stellar seismology and quasars, and interstellar medium physics.
-UNC–Chapel Hill has guaranteed observing time on the 4.1-meter SOAR Telescope in Chile, which began regular operations in 2004, and on the 11-meter SALT Telescope in South Africa, which began operations in 2005.
-UNC–Chapel Hill operates a number of smaller robotic telescopes as well, and maintains multiple astronomical instrumentation labs dedicated to adaptive optics and state-of-the-art spectroscopy.
+Research includes the formation, structure, and evolution of stars, our Milky Way galaxy, evolution and dynamics of galaxies, gamma ray bursters, cosmology, numerical relativity and sources of gravitational radiation, stellar seismology and quasars, exo-planets, and interstellar medium physics.
+UNCChapel Hill has guaranteed observing time on the 4.1-meter SOAR Telescope in Chile and on the 11-meter SALT Telescope in South Africa.
+UNCChapel Hill operates a number of smaller robotic telescopes as well, and maintains multiple astronomical instrumentation labs dedicated to adaptive optics and state-of-the-art spectroscopy.